 Substitute House Bill No. 7259, also known as Public Act No. 25-29, introduces several revisions to Connecticut's criminal justice statutes, effective October 1, 2025.
-Key changes include the handling of DNA samples by the Division of Scientific Services, which will now analyze samples based on available resources and confirm matches only when found.
-The bill replaces the term "individual" with "person" in law enforcement requests for DNA information and mandates that nonqualifying sample data be disclosed to the Chief State's Attorney's conviction integrity unit for exculpatory evidence obligations.
-Additionally, the bill revises protocols for health care facilities collecting sexual assault evidence, requiring victim consent for evidence kit designations and setting strict timelines for evidence transfer and analysis.
-It also reclassifies failure to appear in the second degree from a class A misdemeanor to a class D misdemeanor for first offenses, while maintaining the class A designation for subsequent offenses.
+Key changes include the handling of DNA samples by the Division of Scientific Services, which will now analyze samples based on available resources and confirm matches only when satisfactory.
+The bill allows for the disclosure of a person's DNA profile in the database if law enforcement has reasonable suspicion of their involvement in a crime and mandates that nonqualifying sample information be shared with the conviction integrity unit for exculpatory evidence before being purged.
+Additionally, the bill establishes new protocols for collecting sexual assault evidence, requiring health care facilities to obtain victim consent for evidence designation and mandating timely transfer and analysis of evidence by law enforcement and the Division of Scientific Services.

 JUD Joint Favorable Substitute: 54-56l, 30-113